-Switzerland contributes approximately CHF 5 million, or 4%, of the ESRF annual budget.
-SERI is responsible for Switzerland's participation in ESRF.
-During the construction phase, Swiss industry supplied several high-tech components and systems for the facilities in Grenoble, and the operation and maintenance of the facility continues to generate substantial orders for Swiss industry.
-The share of ESRF contracts provided by Swiss companies amounts to 9.4%, while Switzerland only holds a 4% share in ESRF (average value over three years).
-Switzerland is the ESRF member with the highest industrial return, in particular owing to the excellence of Swiss companies active in the detection of X-rays.
-The Swiss Industry Liaison Office is responsible for promoting relations between Swiss companies and ESRF.
+Switzerland contributes 4% of the ESRF's annual budget, which corresponds to an amount of around CHF 5 million.
+The SERI is responsible for Switzerland's participation in the ESRF.
+Swiss industry was able to supply several high-tech components and systems to Grenoble during the construction of the facilities, and the operating and maintenance work involved brings Swiss industry substantial orders.
+11.3% of the ESRF contracts go to Swiss companies (average over three years), while Switzerland holds only 4% of the shares in the ESRF.
+Switzerland is thus the ESRF Member with the highest industrial return, thanks in particular to the excellence of Swiss companies active in X-ray detection.
+The "Swiss ILO Office" is responsible for supporting relations between Swiss companies and the ESRF.

-Head of the Swiss delegation to ESRF Council
+Head of Swiss delegation

 Swiss Representative to the ESRF Administrative and Finance Committee (AFC)